Dispute Resolution & Reporting »Legal Guidelines

 WordPress.com is not responsible for enforcing protection orders that apply to users on our service.
 If you represent a client with an active protection order that may apply to a WordPress.com blog, please contact the appropriate court or law enforcement agency for assistance.

 Who Is Liable for Blogs Hosted on WordPress.com?

-WordPress.com is located in the United States, as are all of our servers.
-We will respond only in compliance with US law and in reply to valid legal process as stated in our policies.
+WordPress.com will respond only in compliance with US law and in reply to valid legal process as stated in our policies.

 WordPress.com, as a United States-based internet service provider, is protected by the safe harbor provisions of §230(c) of the United States Communications Decency Act, which states that internet service providers cannot be held liable for the contents (including allegedly harassing, defamatory, inaccurate, or offensive content) posted to our service by our users.

 WordPress.com does not and will not exercise editorial oversight on the millions of blogs hosted on our service, nor are we considered the author, editor, or publisher of that content in any way.

 Requests for Takedown of Copyrighted Content